At a Glance

 Can route any type of media – voice, chat, email or SMS

-Softdial Pathfinder represents a complete rethink of routing requirements in the multimedia contact center of today.
-Changes in metrics and resources such as workloads, SLAs and agent availability demand realtime responses in routing to optimise contact center performance.
-At the same time routing rules need to be clear in both concept and construction to allow them to be applied easily in all scenarios.
+In order to optimise contact center performance, realtime routing responses are demanded to changes in metrics and resources such as workloads, SLAs and agent availability.
+At the same time, routing rules need to be clear in both concept and construction to allow them to be applied easily in all scenarios.

 The selection of the destination can be made based on agent skills, queue metrics, queue properties, customer data or any external data from any 3rd party systems (e.g. CRMs or ERPs).